THE CURRY GUY

 It is just as good if not better than the tom kha gai soups I have eaten out.

-As I explained in my recipe for tom yum gai which you can read here, tom means to boil in Thai.
 So ‘tom’ soups refer to the fact that the ingredients are boiled and then simmered with aromatic ingredients to get that fantastic flavour.

 Now this could get confusing for some as galangal is used in so many Thai recipes that don’t have kha in their name.
-I think it is because you really taste the galangal in this soup as it is creamy and no where near as intense as the hot and spicy tom yum gai.
+I think it is because you really taste the galangal in this soup as it is creamy and nowhere near as intense as the hot and spicy tom yum gai.

 I also explain the name of that soup in my recipe here.